Audrey Horne

 Audrey Horne is a fictional character from the ABC television series Twin Peaks, played by Sherilyn Fenn.
-The character was created by David Lynch.
+The character was created by Mark Frost and David Lynch.
 She was introduced in the pilot.
-The daughter of Ben and Sylvia Horne, sister of Johnny Horne and half-sister of Donna Hayward, her storylines focused on her infatuation with the series protagonist Dale Cooper, infiltrating the brothel/casino One Eyed Jacks and becoming an activist through civil disobedience.
+The daughter of Ben and Sylvia Horne, sister of Johnny Horne, her storylines focused on her infatuation with the series protagonist Dale Cooper, infiltrating the brothel/casino One Eyed Jacks and becoming an activist through civil disobedience.